ing-bank/probatus/README.md

 ## Overview

-**Probatus** is a Python library that standardizes and collects different validation steps to be performed on the models.
-It focuses on binary classification models to test and measure model robustness.
+**Probatus** is a Python library that allows to analyse binary classification models as well as the data used to develop them.
+The main features assess the metric stability and analyse differences between two data samples e.g. shift between train and test splits.

 ## Installation